-A transaction hash/ID (often abbreviated as tx hash or txn hash) is a unique identifier, similar to a receipt, that serves as proof that a transaction was validated and added to the blockchain.
-In many cases, a transaction hash is needed in order to locate funds.
+A transaction hash (abbreviated as tx hash or txn hash) is a unique identifier, like a receipt, that proves a transaction has been validated and added to the blockchain.
+It's often needed to locate funds.

 Sending address